minio/docs/source/administration/bucket-replication/enable-server-side-one-way-bucket-replication.rst

 Multi-Site Replication
 ~~~~~~~~~~~~~~~~~~~~~~

 MinIO supports configuring multiple remote targets per bucket or bucket prefix.
 For example, you can configure a bucket to replicate data to two or more remote MinIO deployments, where one deployment is a 1:1 copy (replication of all operations including deletions) and another is a full historical record (replication of only non-destructive write operations).

 This procedure documents one-way replication to a single remote MinIO deployment.
-You can repeat this tutorial for multiple remote targets for a single bucket.
+You can repeat this tutorial to replicate a single bucket to multiple remote targets.

 Procedure
 ---------